“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 How to make Whipped Cream Topping

-2. Place the bowl and mixer beaters into the freezer until it's chilled.
+2. Place the bowl and mixer beaters into the freezer until they're chilled.

 3. Pour 1/2 cup cold heavy whipping cream, 1/4 cup powdered sugar, and 1/2 teaspoon vanilla extract into the bowl.

 4. Mix on low speed until the mixture can hold stiff peaks when the beaters are lifted.
-(NOTE: If your speed is too high the cream will overmix and become curdled and chunky instead of light and fluffy.
-FYI: Even the lowest speed option on my black & decker mixer is too strong to make the good whipped cream.
-I have used my kitchen aid mixer when I want to make whipped cream.)
+(NOTE: If your speed is too high, the cream will overmix and become curdled and chunky instead of light and fluffy.
+FYI: Even the lowest speed option on my black & Decker mixer is too strong to make good whipped cream.
+I have used my KitchenAid mixer when I want to make whipped cream.)

 Cuisine: American, French